 Assigning a Block Page

-Once you have customized your block page type and appearance, you are ready to assign it to the appropriate site(s).
-To do this, navigate to the Deployments > "Sites" section of the dashboard.
-Click the row matching your desired site under the "Assigned Block Page" column.
+Once you have customized your block page type and appearance, you can assign it to the appropriate site(s).
+To achieve this, navigate to the Deployments > “Sites” section of the dashboard.
+Click the row matching your desired site under the “Assigned Block Page” column.
 A dropdown will appear for you to select the name of your block page.
 A confirmation dialog will appear that your network has been updated.

 Responding to a Block Page Notification

 If you have entered a Notice E-mail on a hosted block page, you will receive email notifications from users when they request that you take action to unblock a page.
 There are a few steps to take upon receiving these emails: